Hobbocop/techCase/README.md

 # techCase
-Testcase for Kry, by Filip Bark
+Testcase for Kry,

+author: Filip Bark (fbark@kth.se)

 # How to run:
 - Download all files as the same structure here